Gusbourne Vineyards

 in 2010, the winery launched its first vintages: Gusbourne Brut Reserve 2006 and Gusbourne Blanc de Blancs 2006.
 Gusbourne quickly became known - not only for its sparkling wines, but also for its still wines.
 Since Weeber planted the first rows of vines in 2004, the vineyards have grown to 60 hectares in Appledore and 30 hectares next to the Goodwood Estate in West Sussex.
 The classic champagne varieties planted are Chardonnay, Pinot Noir and Pinot Meunier from predominantly Burgundian clones.
 Cultivation is carried out with as little intervention as possible.
 In the cellar, the slowly pressed juices are fermented and matured in thermo-regulated stainless steel tanks and selected wooden barrels.
 After the second fermentation, the sparkling wines mature for a long time on the lees.

-© Photos: Gusbourne Vineyards
+© Images: Gusbourne Vineyards

 Yout cart is empty.